 From the nervous system.
 This results in balance between our sympathetic (fight/flight) and our para-sympathetic nervous system (rest/digest).
 Blood vessels function normally resulting in proper blood flow to muscles with less cramping and pain.
 Specific supplementation can also greatly benefit fibromyalgia sufferers.
 A combined approach often results in greatly improved or a complete resolution of symptoms.

 Dr. Joe Heinecke truly has a passion for serving patients.
 He believes in an integrated approach to health care as the best way to provide superior results.
 He recognizes the fact that we are complex beings and require care in multiple areas from a variety of disciplines.
-This is why he chose to join Healing Horizons in addition to maintaining his own full-time practice.
+This is why he chose to join Healing Horizons.
 Dr. Joe Heinecke practices a variety of gentle, non-invasive techniques that he incorporates into each visit.
 This allows him to get the best results possible.
 He is experienced in working with all age populations with a variety of health challenges.